Rattlesnake: The Ahanna Story: Synopsis

-Ahanna (Stan Nze), an unemployed graduate, is frustrated with his current situation, and travels to Lagos in search of his mother Nancy (Chiyere Wilfred) who left their village with his siblings and his uncle Odinaka (Chiwetalu Agu) after his father Louis's (Sunny McDon) funeral.
-Upon arriving in Lagos Ahanna is robbed, but after collaborating with a book trader for some cash he locates his mother's Lekki residence.
-Ahanna is disgusted to discover that Nancy, now living in luxury, is now married to his uncle, and his siblings currently reside in with a relative in America.
-He storms out of the house and pays a visit to his old friends, Nze and his sister Amara (Osas Ighodaro).
-Nze confides in Ahanna about his colossal debt to drug kingpin Ali Mahmood (Norbert Young) who has threatened to kill him in two days unless the money is repaid.
+Ahanna, an unemployed graduate, is frustrated with his current situation and travels to Lagos in search of his mother, Nancy, who left their village with his siblings and his uncle Odinaka after his father Louis's funeral.
+Upon arriving in Lagos, Ahanna is robbed, but after collaborating with a book trader for some cash, he locates his mother's Lekki residence.
+Ahanna is disgusted to discover that Nancy, now living in luxury, is now married to his uncle, and his siblings currently reside with a relative in America.
+He storms out of the house and pays a visit to his old friends, Nze and his sister, Amara.
+Nze confides in Ahanna about his colossal debt to drug kingpin Ali Mahmood, who has threatened to kill him in two days unless the money is repaid.
 Ahanna suggests they rob Odinaka, and he and Nze both break into the property at night.
-Ahanna's mother recognises her masked son when an envelope bearing his name drops to the floor, and he demands to know how Odinaka had killed Louis whose death he had always considered suspicious.
-Odinaka then drops a bombshell - not only were he and Nancy having a secret affair when Ahanna's father was still alive, but he was the biological father of Ahanna's brother Naza.
+Ahanna's mother recognises her masked son when an envelope bearing his name drops to the floor, and he demands to know how Odinaka had killed Louis, whose death he had always considered suspicious.
+Odinaka then drops a bombshell—not only were he and Nancy having a secret affair when Ahanna's father was still alive, but he was the biological father of Ahanna's brother Naza.

 Ahanna and Nze assemble a group of men called "The Armadas" with several different skills, carrying out a series of spectacular heists.
-But things take a swift u-turn and the gang suddenly find themselves with better enemies on both sides.
+But things take a swift u-turn and the gang suddenly find themselves with new enemies on both sides.